Should you buy, lease or subscribe to an electric car?

 Cancel the subscription and hand the car back whenever you want

-Everything is included in the monthly payment, e.g. insurance, road tax, breakdown cover, servicing, and even electricity to charge it with
+Everything, or nearly everything, is typically included in the monthly payment, e.g. insurance, road tax, breakdown cover, servicing, etc.

 Commit to a term of monthly payments, e.g. 24, 36 or 48 months